Tonight begins Yom HaShoah, Holocaust Remembrance Day.

 Lee Berendt was from a town in Poland called Sompolno.
 As a teenager, he was taken by the Nazis from Sompolno as a slave laborer to Germany.
 He would later learn that his slave labor helped to build the German Autobahn.
 Meanwhile, most of his entire family was murdered at the Chelmno death camp.
 Lee was fortunate to be one of the very few survivors from Sompolno.
 He came to the United States, where he married and raised his family.

 One particular incident in Lee’s life seems especially relevant on this day of Yom Hashoah.
 Around the year 2000, still relatively early in the history of genealogical research on the internet, Lee Berendt came upon a photo taken in 1941, a group photo of over 100 Jewish men from Sompolno.
 Apparently this photo was taken immediately before a deportation.
-Lee recognized himself in the photo, and with his prodigious memory, he realized that he remembered the names of many of them.
+With Lee's prodigious memory, he realized that he remembered the names of many of the people in the photo.
 His son Chuck told me about how he assisted his father in painstakingly labeled each person in the photo with a number, and then listing the personal information that he remembered for 98 of them.
 This labeled photo and Lee Berendt’s list are now online on the Internet (see http://www.zchor.org/sompolno/somplist2.htm) , and I presume they have been used by many people seeking to gather information about their relatives.
 Of those in the photo, fewer than 20 survived the war.
 For many of the men in this photo, it may be the only surviving photo of them, anywhere in the world.
 Thanks to Lee Berendt’s commitment to bearing witness, their relatives are able to locate their image on this photo - and in a small way, the memory of those who died in the Shoah is being perpetuated.